unhammer/ihp/Guide/editors.markdown

 Because haskell language server is tightly coupled to the GHC version it comes pre-bundled with IHP.
 In case you also have a local install of haskell language server you need to make sure that the one provided by IHP is used.
 Ususally this is done automatically when your editor is picking up the `.envrc` file.

-When something goes wrong you can also run `haskell-language-server` inside the project directory.
+When something goes wrong you can also run `haskell-language-server --debug` inside the project directory.
 This might output some helpful error messages.

 If you get an error like `error: attribute 'haskell-language-server' missing`: Make sure your `Config/nix/nixpkgs-config.nix` is using the latest nixpkgs version used by IHP.